Overpaying your mortgage

 Overpayments are flexible and you can stop overpaying at any time.
 However, you should consider whether you can afford an overpayment or if you need savings in the future for an unexpected cost.

-Your regular monthly overpayments will not change if you make an overpayment.
+Your regular monthly payments will not change if you make an overpayment.
 If you would like to discuss reducing your monthly mortgage repayment you will need to get in touch.

 How do overpayments work?